MaksimIM/algo-problems/sudoku-solver/README.md

 which triggers a restart).

-This method is not as efficient for most sudoku instances, but it still passes the LeetCode tester most of the time.
+This method is not as efficient for most sudoku instances, but it still passes the LeetCode tester once in a while (about 20% of time).